replicatedhq/replicated-docs/docs/reference/template-functions-kurl-context.md

 KurlBool, KurlInt, KurlString, and KurlOption all take a string yamlPath as a param.
 This path is the path from the manifest file, and is delineated between addon and subfield by a period ’.’.
-For example, the kURL Kubernetes version can be accessed as `{{repl KurlString “Kubernetes.Version” }}`.
+For example, the kURL Kubernetes version can be accessed as `{{repl KurlString "Kubernetes.Version" }}`.

 KurlBool, KurlInt, KurlString respectively return a bool, integer, and string value.
 If used on a valid field but with the wrong type these will return the falsy value for their type, false, 0, and “string respectively.